 Repairs that homeowners believe are incomplete or temporary

-When You May Want to Explore a Construction Defect Claim
+When to Consider a Construction Defect Claim

 A home has experienced significant physical damage or performance failures